dalong0514/readnotes/20200102原文复制/2020136Computational-Thinking/2020136Computational-Thinking1001.md

 Abelson, Harold, and Gerald J. Sussman.
 (1996).
 Structure and Interpretation of Computer Programs.
 2nd edition.
 MIT Press.

 Bolter, J. David.
 (1984).
-Turing’s Man: Western Culture in the Computer Age.
+Turing's Man: Western Culture in the Computer Age.
 University of North Carolina Press.

 Denning, Peter.
 (2017).
 Remaining trouble spots with computational thinking.
 Communications of the ACM 60 (6) (June): 33–39.